wwlib/cursor-hello-llm-agent/README-phase-2.md

 We've implemented significant improvements to the memory compression system:

 1. **Turn-Based Compression**:
-   - Memory compression now processes conversations in natural "turns" (user + assistant pairs)
+   - Memory compression now processes conversations in natural "turns" (user + agent pairs)
    - Each turn is compressed independently, maintaining conversation context
    - Better preservation of dialogue flow and interaction patterns
    - More focused summaries that capture complete exchanges